Denmark in the Eurovision Song Contest 1965

 Denmark was represented at the Eurovision Song Contest 1965 with the song "For din skyld", composed by Jørgen Jersild, with lyrics by Poul Henningsen, and performed by Birgit Brüel.
 The Danish participating broadcaster, Danmarks Radio (DR), internally selected its entry for the contest.

 Before Eurovision

-Dansk Melodi Grand Prix 1965
+Internal selection

-Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1965 on 18 February at the Studio 2 of Radiohuset in Copenhagen.
-The competition was held internally, and was not transmitted on television.
+Danmarks Radio (DR) held its internal selection on 18 February at the Studio 2 of Radiohuset in Copenhagen.